-Master of Liberal Arts students have the option to participate in the University of Chicago Residential Seminar, which takes place twice yearly in the Spring and Autumn Quarters.
+Master of Liberal Arts students have the option to participate in the University of Chicago Residential Seminar, which takes place twice yearly in the Spring and Summer Quarters.

 During these experiences, you’ll complete an accelerated course on campus and earn credit toward your degree.